EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 | RGB_Augmented_Segmented       | 3801                | 3390             | 7191         |
 | Greyscale_Augmented_Segmented | 3801                | 3390             | 7191         |

 ------------------------------------------------------------------------

 ## Image Normalization
-Each image in the datasets is normalized to pixel values between $0$ and $1$.
+Each image in the datasets is normalized to pixel values between $0$ and $1$, with $0$ being black and $1$ being white.
+This is done by dividing all pixels by the maximum pixel value ($255$ for RGB images).
 Since the output of the NNs will be between $0$ and $1$ (because we are dealing with a classification task), normalizing the input will ensure that the input features (pixel values) will have similar scales.
-This can help accelerate the convergence of optimization algorithms during model training, as it reduces the likelihood of vanishing or exploding gradients and it is also useful to have comparable values in every layer of a neural network.
+This can help accelerate the convergence of optimization algorithms during model training, as it reduces the likelihood of vanishing or exploding gradients and it is also usypically eful to have comparable values in every layer of a neural network.

 ------------------------------------------------------------------------